electron/website/docs/latest/tutorial/tutorial-4-adding-features.md

 ### Open a window if none are open (macOS)

-Whereas Linux and Windows apps quit when they have no windows open, macOS apps generally continue running even without any windows open, and activating the app when no windows are available should open a new one.
+Whereas Linux and Windows apps quit when they have no windows open, macOS apps generally continue running even without any windows open.
+Activating the app when no windows are available should open a new one.

 To implement this feature, listen for the `app` module's [`activate`][activate]